 • Website

-#11 Marzipan House - Museum and Sweets shop
+Marzipan House: Museum and Sweets shop

 The Marzipan House and museum are in a nicely renovated monument house 200 meters from the Tihany Abbey.
-You can see unique, handmade figures, and tale scenes made from marzipan.
+You can see unique, handmade figures and tale scenes made from marzipan.
+The sweets shop offers yummy Szamos marzipans and handmade, unique chocolates for the little ones and elders.

 • Season: All year round